divyenduz/fpl.zoid.dev/README.md

 # Introduction FPL.cool

-SQL over FPL data from https://github.com/vaastav/Fantasy-Premier-League
+Build a FPL team by using SQL over FPL data from https://github.com/vaastav/Fantasy-Premier-League